 BASE Yoga (B.A.S.E)

-The Components of BASE Training – BASE incorporates Yoga poses, strength poses, and brachiation with the element of time to establish greater range of motion in people who are lacking it and stability in people who are overly mobile.
+BASE incorporates Yoga poses, strength poses, and brachiation with the element of time to establish a greater range of motion in people who are lacking it and stability in people who are overly mobile.
 Holding positions for a certain amount of time allows a person to practice refining the pose or movement.
-You will not worry that you will not know know how long you will hold a position!
+You will not worry that you will not know how long you will hold a position!

 BASE Yoga can heal injuries many believe can only be fixed with surgery.

 In the late 90’s, Jon Hinds ( owner and founder of Monkey Bar Gym), had trouble walking due to pain from a partially torn ACL, a torn meniscus, and 85% torn patella in his left knee.
 He also suffered from severe back pain, forcing him to stop whatever he was doing and place his hands on his knees to reduce the agony.
 Jon was one of the best fitness trainers in the country and even with his knowledge he couldn’t fix his knee until he met Roger Eischens.
 Jon describes meeting Roger similar to Daniel meeting Mr. Miyagi in the first Karate Kid movie.
 Jon would ask Roger question after question and Roger would answer them in a round about way that forced Jon to find the answer for himself.
 Roger, who unfortunately passed away, was a sage.
 Roger studied Yoga with Master B.K.S.
 Iyengar and Iyengar’s children in India for 15 years.
 Unlike today, if a person wanted to become a yoga instructor, they traveled to India to study.
 Roger played football, basketball and wrestled.
 He coached football and other athletics for three different college universities.
 In the Eischens Yoga community, he is regarded as a guru, although he would probably never say this himself.
 He was funny, unique, creative, fierce, and humble and he was a healer.